Safety & Thermal Management | BESS Guide

 • Detailed engineering design review

-• FAT/SAT testing and safety system validation
+• FAT and SAT execution with safety system validation

-• Commissioning tests across operating modes
+• Commissioning tests across all applicable operating modes

-• Vendor documentation review and alarm verification
+• Vendor documentation review and alarm function verification

-• Operational readiness and emergency procedure planning
+• Operational readiness review and emergency procedure planning